astral-sh/ruff/BREAKING_CHANGES.md

 Previously, Ruff enabled all implemented rules in Pycodestyle (`E`) by default.
 Ruff now only includes the Pycodestyle prefixes `E4`, `E7`, and `E9` to exclude rules that conflict with automatic formatters.
 Consequently, the stable rule set no longer includes `line-too-long` (`E501`) and `mixed-spaces-and-tabs` (`E101`).
-Other excluded Pycodestyle rules include whitespace enforcement in `E1` and `E2` and are marked as unstable and not on by default already.
-These rules may still be enabled and if `select` has been configured there will be no change.
+Other excluded Pycodestyle rules include whitespace enforcement in `E1` and `E2`; these rules are currently in preview, and are already omitted by default.

+This change only affects those using Ruff under its default rule set.
+Users that include `E` in their `select` will experience no change in behavior.

 ## 0.0.288